seanstock/oodaloop-data-science/src/oodaloop_ds/templates/docs/analysis_plan.md

-# Analysis Plan
+# Strategic Analysis Plan

-## Analysis Tasks

-### Phase 1: Data Collection & Validation
+## 1. Foundational Work: Data Integrity & Scope
-- [ ] Confirm data source coverage and completeness
+- [ ] **Data Source Verification:** Systematically confirm that all required data sources are present and accessible.
-  - [ ] Validate key metrics exist
+- [ ] **Metric Validation:** Ensure all key performance indicators (KPIs) and metrics are available and correctly defined.

-### Phase 2: Analysis & Modeling
+## 2. Core Investigation: Analysis & Discovery
-- [ ] Conduct analysis
+- [ ] **Primary Analysis:** Execute the main analytical tasks outlined in the project brief.
-  - [ ] Perform specific sub-analysis
+- [ ] **Sub-Analysis:** Dive deeper into specific areas of interest that arise from the primary analysis.
-  - [ ] Execute additional steps
+- [ ] **Supplemental Procedures:** Carry out any additional modeling or data manipulation steps required to reach a conclusion.

-### Phase 3: Visualization & Reporting
+## 3. Synthesis & Delivery: Reporting
-- [ ] Generate summary visualizations
+- [ ] **Key Visuals:** Develop a set of clear and informative visualizations to communicate findings.
-- [ ] Document results in notebook
+- [ ] **Final Documentation:** Consolidate all results, code, and insights into the final project notebook.

 ---

-### Notes

-- Replace placeholders with project-specific content
-- Use [x] to mark completed items with timestamps
-- Set status to 🔍 In Review for peer feedback
-- Set status to ✅ Final when approved
+**Protocol for this Document:**
+*   This is a living document.
+Please replace the placeholder text with specifics relevant to this project.
+*   Mark tasks as complete by using `[x]`.
+*   When a section is ready for review, please mark it with `(In Review)`.
+*   Once approved, mark the section as `(Final)`.